 Our Schools, Staff & Community

-East Brunswick Public Schools is nationally recognized for excellence, and is an Equal Opportunity Employer with a strong commitment to diversity.
+East Brunswick Public Schools is nationally recognized for excellence, and is an Equal Opportunity Employer with a strong commitment to diversity and equity, which requires a robust recruitment plan and succession planning.
+Our State-approved Affirmative Action Plan outlines the steps we take to recruit from a rich candidate pool and our commitment to professional growth and development.

 Approximately 8,300 students in pre-school through twelfth grade are enrolled in East Brunswick Public Schools.
-Our eight elementary schools serve children in pre-school through fifth grade.
-Secondary schools include Hammarskjold Middle School for sixth and seventh graders, Churchill Junior High School for eighth and ninth graders and East Brunswick High School for students in grades ten through twelve.
+Our nine elementary schools serve children in pre-school through sixth grade.
+Our two secondary schools include Churchill Junior High School for seventh, eighth and ninth graders and East Brunswick High School for students in grades ten through twelve.
+We have a world-class tuition-based Early Learning Academy for 3 and 4 year olds housed in a number of our elementary schools, and a comprehensive before and after-care program serving grades K - 6.

-Bowne-Munro, Chittick, Irwin and Lawrence Brook Elementary Schools, Hammarskjold Middle School, Churchill Junior High School and East Brunswick High School have each been designated as a National School of Excellence/Blue Ribbon School by the U.S. Department of Education.
+Bowne-Munro, Chittick, Irwin, Lawrence Brook, Hammarskjold, Churchill Junior High School and East Brunswick High School have each been designated as a National School of Excellence/Blue Ribbon School by the U.S. Department of Education.
 Frost, Central and Memorial Schools have received the Blue Ribbon Lighthouse School of Excellence Award.
 In addition, East Brunswick High School was named the best high school in New Jersey and one of the 51 best in the nation by Redbook magazine.

-The Superintendent of Schools is aided by an Assistant Superintendent of Academics, an Assistant Superintendent for Student Activities/Services, and a Business Administrator.
+The Superintendent of Schools is supported by an Assistant Superintendent of Academics, an Assistant Superintendent for Student Activities/Services, and an Assistant Superintendent/Business Administrator.

 Our Special Education staff includes teachers, psychologists, social workers, learning disability teacher consultants, behaviorists and speech/language clinicians.
-The Chief Information Officer heads our Information Technology staff, which provides support and maintenance for equipment in each school, as well as for the district's technological infrastructure that gives students and staff in all schools access to information from each other and from all over the world.
+A Chief Information Officer heads our Information Technology Department, which provides support and maintenance for equipment in each school, as well as for the district's technological infrastructure that gives students and staff in all schools access to information from each other and from all over the world.
+In 2018, we launched a one-to-one initiative at EBHS, which later spread to students at CJHS, and then to all students in grades K - 6.

-More than half of the approximately 700 member professional staff has advanced degrees.
+Our staff speak a variety of world languages in the home, and some staff serve the school community in a secondary role of translator.
+More than half of the approximately 720 member professional staff have advanced degrees.
 The Board of Education contributes to the professional development of all staff through the sponsorship of continuing education programs and in-service workshops during the school year and in the summer.

 East Brunswick is a suburban community with a population of approximately 45,000.
 The excellent reputation of the schools is a source of pride for the residents of the community.
 Many people move to East Brunswick because of the outstanding school system.

 Facilities available in the township include the East Brunswick Public Library, which is considered to be one of the finest in the state.
-Complimentary library cards are provided by the township library to all school employees.
-The district provides a before and after-school child care program, which is held in each of the schools for grades Pre-K - 7, as well as an excellent tuition-based pre-school.
-The township sponsors a summer recreation program for school aged children as well.
+Complimentary library cards are provided by the township library for all school employees.
+The township sponsors a summer recreation program for school-aged children as well.
 Crystal Springs, the township's family aquatic center, is open throughout the summer.
 It includes pools, water slides, a "lazy river," a refreshment stand and picnic areas.
-Tamarack, the Middlesex County golf course, also is located in East Brunswick.
+Tamarack, the Middlesex County golf course, is also located in East Brunswick.

 The township adjoins New Brunswick, the home of Rutgers University, and is about 20 miles from Princeton to the south and from Newark Airport to the north.
 It is adjacent to New Jersey Route 18, just off U.S. Route 1, and next to Exit 9 on the New Jersey Turnpike.
 Direct bus service is available from East Brunswick to New York City, about an hour away.
 Train service is available from New Brunswick and Metropark in nearby Iselin to New York City and other areas.

-In short, East Brunswick is a great place to live and work!
+In short, East Brunswick Public Schools is a great place to live and work!